sujit70777/Awsome-Mobile-App-Development/README.md

 ### App Routing

 - [ApplicationCoordinator](https://github.com/AndreyPanov/ApplicationCoordinator) - Coordinator is an object that handles navigation flow and shares flow’s handling for the next coordinator after switching on the next chain.
+- [Appz](https://github.com/SwiftKitz/Appz) - Easily launch and deeplink into external applications, falling back to web if not installed.